 People experience domestic abuse regardless of their social group, class, ethnicity, age, disability or sexuality.
 Most abuse is carried out by men against female partners, but abuse can be inflicted by women on men, and can also occur in same-sex relationships.
 Some parents are abused by teenage children and some elderly people are financially, physically or sexually abused by other family members.

-- Where domestic abuse occurs it is entirely the responsibility of the abuser.
-There are no acceptable excuses;
+Where domestic abuse occurs it is entirely the responsibility of the abuser and there are no acceptable excuses.

 2. Your Role